seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 \liminf_{d\to\infty}\mathrm{LP}_d^{1/d} =\liminf_{d\to\infty}\left[\frac{v_d^{1/d}}{2}\cdot\inf_{F\in\mathcal A_d}\left(\frac{F(0)}{\widehat F(0)}\right)^{1/d}\right] \ge \sqrt{\frac{e}{2\pi}}.
 $$

-Now let's prove Proposition 3.1.
+We now turn to Proposition 3.1.

-### Proof of Proposition 3.1
+### Proof overview for Proposition 3.1

+The detailed proofs of the intermediate results are collected [at the end of this section](#proofs-of-intermediate-results).

 Set $R=c\sqrt d$.
 We estimate the mass of $g$ inside this ball using the normalized Mellin transform